 I submit that this question, and its answer, is a potentially powerful and life-changing dynamic.
 A mutual understanding of constructs can clear the cluttered cultural log-jam within evangelical Christianity over the issue of same-sex attraction (SSA is the acronym of choice; it is well-known in semiotics and morphology that assigning abbreviations normalizes otherwise controversial terms; defenders of SSA deny this motive, and say the acronym, like any other, merely abbreviates a long-tailed-phrase).
 Let us grant, for instance, that same-sex attraction is an “innocent” temptation (I qualify the word innocent with an apostrophe, for, I suppose, most evangelicals would agree that all temptations are dangerous and that God is not the author of temptation).
 SSA, in this assumed proposition, is an existential reality as evident and as morally neutral as the air we breathe.
 In this assumption, SSA cannot be a sinful predisposition (not part of Augustine’s construct, Pre-fallen man, posse peccare posse non peccare [possible to sin or not]; Unregenerate Man, non posse non pecarre [impossible to not sin]; to Redeemed Man, posse non-peccare; [possible not to sin] and Glorified Man, non posse pecarre]).
 After all, heterosexuals are, by definition, attracted to the opposite sex (for the sake of consistency, let us normalize or, if you prefer, merely abbreviate, that predisposition, as well, and call it “OSA:” “Opposite Sex Attraction”).
 OSA men, in particular, have been known to be hit by a bus as they strain to catch a view of a pretty girl.
 Is that a sin (not getting hit by the bus, but straining to get a view of a pretty girl)?
 Well, it may be.
 Such a scenario is often the humorous scenario for a film or book.
 Surely, skirt-chasing and girl-watching are just natural impulse for OSA men.
 Right?
 Maybe.
 Maybe not.
 Undoubtedly, if lust is growing from within to mentally “possess” the girl, the object of our OSA, then, yes, it is a sin.
 As an OSA man, I would appreciate any available instruction from another man as to when that gaze is “admiring God’s creation” or “lusting in my heart.”
 I don’t know.
 Someone once instructed me “If you look a second time, it is a sin.”
 But I can cleverly overcome that legalistic construction (and constriction) by merely gazing upon “God’s creation” for a single, long, long time.
 “Problem solved.
 Sin avoided.
 Right?
 Right?”
 Ridiculous.
 What I am saying is that the human soul is infinitely deceptive and notoriously weak (and the male soul, perhaps, even more).
 Therefore, the question comes to, e.g., heterosexual men: “Can you change your behavior?
 Can you stop “skirt peeping” (recently a surprising matter of legislative debate in British Parliament)?
 The OSA man responds, “I don’t know.
 ‘Gazing upon God’s creation’ is a part of my nature.”
-“Well,” an indignant lady might respond, “do you realize that such gazing is, in actuality, ‘leering’ and such behavior is not only insulting but reducing your female counterparts to an insufferable indignity?”
+“Well,” an indignant lady might justifiably respond, “do you realize that such gazing is, in actuality, ‘leering’ and such behavior is not only insulting but reducing your female counterparts to an insufferable indignity?”
 The man replies, “I didn’t mean to do that.
 But, you see, it is part of my nature.
 And we can’t change our natures, now can we?”
 Why the British Parliament took up this matter is beyond me.
 “We can’t change!”
+Or can we?

 Wait.
 That is the issue.
 I state the question again, “Can human beings change?”
 The answer from homosexual lobbies, including an apparent majority in the psychiatric and psychological community, is “No. Human beings cannot change their nature (we assume the position that SSA is part of one’s nature) any more than a “leopard can change his spots.”
 And now, even in my conservative, evangelical denomination (I am honorably retired and also credentialed in another evangelical Presbyterian community), we witness the establishment of a special conference to help SSA individuals find normalcy within our churches.
 The conference has created no small uproar, as many of us know.
 The sides are intractably positioned for ongoing polemical combat.
 Some say that we, who are OSA, must show Christian hospitality to the SSA “culture” so that this “community,” (we must decide to consider other words; everything is now a “community”) those self-identifying as SSA, can thrive alongside the rest of us in the Church.

 I grant the case, not willingly, but somewhat out of necessity for dialogue (another overused word that needs evaluation).
 So, if people are destined to remain as they were when they were born, then, we, as Christian clergy and parish ministries, must only provide a sort of “palliative care” for the unchangeable.
 In other words, the cura animarum (“Cure of Souls”) is a compassionate work of pastoral care for hospice-housed souls who suffer beneath the power of a mysterious determinism.
 In this case, the “cure of souls” is not curative at all.
 In such a scenario, we do not need preachers of “repent and believe” and “you must be born again.”
-We are better off with non-proselytizing chaplains who mutters, “It’s alright.
+We are better off with non-proselytizing chaplains who mutter, “It’s alright.
 I am here with you until the end comes.”
 Chaplains are provided to “care-take” the unchangeable natures until death.
 In Christian theology sinners saved by grace are glorified to sin no more.
 Thus, if our predispositions are morally neutral, what shall we be, then?
 Is there any reason to be glorified completely?
 That is another matter of ethereal and eschatological interest, and I won’t consider it here.